HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/model_89.md

 The **Big Horn Armory Model 89 Carbine**, known in-game as the **Model 89**, is a lever-action DMR utilizing the 12.7mm ammunition.
 It was added to the game in the v0.16.0 "A Sailor's Dream" update on February 25th, 2024.
 Found only in [Gold Airdrops](/obstacles/airdrops), it has a slow fire rate but packs incredible damage.

 # Background
 The Model 89 was developed by Big Horn Armory to supersede the older Model 86 and Model 92 lever actions in a modern platform.
 It features a wide variety of options and fires the powerful .500 S&W cartridge.
-As a CNC-machined rifle, all the parts are exceptionally precise which gives into its prowress at the range.
+As a CNC-machined rifle, all the parts are exceptionally precise which gives into its prowess at the range.

 # Strategies
 ## Using